truongngoctuan/eink-games/README.md

 ### Conclusion

 Vite with SWC (used the similar version that works for NextJs) is the best option and simple to use, compared to NextJs.

+## CSS hack

+Don't use Flex gap, use margin instead.